christianpaterson/JavaScript-The-Definitive-Guide/README.md

 <h4>By the way . . .</h4>

+I am thinking of renaming this file 'JavaScript: The Definitive Guide' Notes.
+I'm reading the book and will decide this week if I shall make a GitHub repo for my notes or not.

 This README.md is edited from VSCode, and never via GitHub.

 Snapshots are always pushed from the command line.